zhouzi/contrib-awakens/README.md

 # contrib-awakens

-Games running in GitHub's contribution graph.
+Play games in GitHub's contribution graph.

 > Brace yourselves, the little squares are coming.
 > They've been silent for long but are now awake, hungry and up for some games!